-The carrying amounts of the Company's borrowings under the Revolver and Schaublin mortgage approximate fair value, as these obligations have interest rates which vary in conjunction with current market conditions.
+The carrying amounts of the Company's borrowings under the Revolver, Foreign Revolver and Foreign Term Loan approximate fair value, as these obligations have interest rates which vary in conjunction with current market conditions.
 The carrying value of the mortgage on our Schaublin building approximates fair value as the rates since entering into the mortgage in fiscal 2013 have not significantly changed.
-Both borrowings have been classified as Level 2 in the valuation hierarchy.
+All borrowings have been classified as Level 2 in the valuation hierarchy.